LitzN/KetoMeals/README.md

     had been added and password encrypted.

 ### **Login Page**
+* __Image background__ was checked in developer tools, image covers looks good and covers the view on all screen sizes.
 * __Form__
     * I filled in the form using a username which is not in the database, the page reloaded with an alert at the top saying "Invalid username/password".